realA10001986/Dash-Gauges/DIY/README.md

 For our purposes, however, the difference is unimportant.
 In order to make the meter work with the Dash Gauges Control Board, all built-in resistors, coils, capacitors, shuts, etc need to be removed.
 The input terminals need to be connected to the coil with nothing in between.

-In case of the Roentgens meter, align the pointer's "zero position" to the "green zero" on the "Reontgens" dial at this point.
+In case of the Roentgens meter, align the pointer's "zero position" to the "green zero" on the "Roentgens" dial at this point.

 Now build your testing "circuit":